-Facing an unplanned pregnancy with limited financial resources and support can be scary.
-The good news is there is financial help for pregnant women.
-Let’s review the various sources of financial help that may be available to you.
+Let’s review the various sources of financial help for pregnant women that may be available to you.

 Federal Programs for Pregnant Women

 There are several government organizations that offer assistance to pregnant women.
 Many of these services are funded by the federal government but you may have to apply through your state’s health department or agency first.
 Financial assistance for pregnant single mothers and others may be available through some of these sources as well.